The Bankrate promise

 Consumers questioning whether Chase is the right bank for them have many options.
 Other big banks offer similar accounts.

-If a higher yield is more important to you than access to branches, you might be better off going with an online or challenger bank.
+You might be better off going with an online or challenger bank, if a higher yield is more important to you than access to branches.
 Some of the best interest checking accounts earn more than 1 percent APY.

 A credit union could also be worth considering if you meet membership requirements.
 Two credit unions made the cut on Bankrate’s list of the best banks for checking accounts.